AdobeDocs/certification.en/help/certifications/ame/ame-m-architect.md

 If you can conceptualize a solution and translate to a Marketo Engage architecture, understand the business processes impacted by integrations and understand the principles of architecting an instance.

-Additionally, if you are familiar with the following tools and technologies:
+Additionally, if you're familiar with the following tools and technologies:

 * Adobe Marketo Engage features, functionality, and apps
 * Database systems